 A Song for our Child (choir and drama workshops)

 The Texture of Love (weaving and embroidery workshops)

 Active Grief (using exercise and sports training to promote a return to vitality)

 Walking through Grief (as above but at a slower pace)

-Our workshops and courses will be offered to small groups (10-12) of both bereaved and non-bereaved and will require no previous experience.
+Our workshops and courses will be offered to small groups (10-12) of bereaved parents and siblings and will require no previous experience.
 The length and combination of each will vary from four hours to weekend residential retreats.
-We should be ready to start in the spring/summer of 2017.
+We should be ready to start in the spring/summer of 2018.